itp-dwd/2020-spring/guides/git.md

 With **branching** in git, say good bye to crazy file and experimental feature testing gymnastics like "myProject-final-1", "myProject-final-final", "myProject-version-with-rainbows" etc. Git provides you with ability to create **branches** or other versions of your project without needing to duplicate your project or create experimental files and so on.

 The idea with branching is that you can create different versions of your project (the branches) then, if you want to or if it is relevant, you can **merge** those versions or experiments into the project.
+In professional software development, where many developers are working on the same repository, developers will work on **feature branches** and then merge to `master` once the feature is complete and tested.

 ### Branching